Hopac1/google-homepage/README.md

 into my clone, but visually it will look similar.

 <!-- Write what skills you have demonstrated once you have completed it. -->

+The skills I've demonstrated are learning how to structure a HTML document and finding ways to keep my styles.css file clean.
+In the future I will optimise my websites for use on different devices and screen sizes because as it stands, this web page isn't optimized for anything other than my screen.